NETWAYS/foreman-training/installation/01_requirements.md

 # Requirements - Puppet & Facter

 * Only All-in-one packaging model from Puppet is supported for Puppet 7 and 8
- * Puppet 6 is technically still supported, but EOL
  * Older Puppet versions are not supported
  * Puppet Enterprise is not supported
 * Puppetserver gets telemetry disabled by default